elasticdog/hyperboriarch/README.md

 There are a lot of little conveniences automatically handled for you as well.
-For instance, the mirrorlist will only be updated on the initial run, the firewall will open up your cjdns port if it finds a _cdjroute.conf_ file, cdjcmd will generate the required _~/.cjdadmin_ file for you if possible, etc..
+For instance, the mirrorlist will only be updated on the initial run, the firewall will open up your cjdns port if it finds a valid _cdjroute.conf_ file, cdjcmd will generate its required _~/.cjdadmin_ file, etc..

 _Note that you don't have to apply all of these tasks; everything is [tagged](http://www.ansibleworks.com/docs/playbooks2.html#tags) for